THE BRITISH OVERSEAS RAILWAYS HISTORICAL TRUST

 British Uruguayan Society |

-Two short articles on the railways in Uruguay, the first by the manager of one of the railways, the second by a visitor to Montevideo when possibly the last train left its Central Station in 1988, as the railways fell out of use. |
+Two short articles on the railways in Uruguay, the first by the manager of one of the railways, the second by a visitor to Montevideo, lamenting that the train was the last to leave Central Station. |

 NAHUM, Benjamín |